AnthroSafetyWarrior/GoldenTrowelProject/index.md

           src="{{ '/assets/img/prep.png' | relative_url }}"
           alt="1.
 Identify local emergency and institutional contacts — police, hospitals, embassies, and campus safety offices.
 2. Review key local laws and policies (e.g., recording, misconduct) with links to verify details.
-3. Learn clear, respectful ways to communicate boundaries that protect your safety and professionalism.
+3. Learn clear, respectful ways to communicate boundaries that protect your safety and professionalism in research settings.
-4. Use a customizable safety-planning template to map contacts, risks, and action steps." loading="lazy" decoding="async">
+4. Customize a fieldwork safety-plan & complete step-by-step checklists to map contacts, risks, and action steps.
+5. Commit to safe fieldwork practices with your collaborators by customizing  and signing the collaborator safety agreement." loading="lazy" decoding="async">
       </figure>
     </div>